Dubz/unifi-utils/README.md

 * sshpass (used for password authentication into CloudKey, since FW upgrades may wipe SSH keys)

 ### INSTALLATION
-1. As always, create a backup of your CloudKey.
+1. As always, create a backup of your Controller.
 I am not responsible if you mess it up.
 1. Copy the file "./config-default" to "./config"
 1. Edit the "./config" file to suit your setup
+1. Change the file's permissions to 0400
+1. Add a cron entry to run update_ssl.sh as often as you'd like (it only makes changes if needed, recommended 5 minutes after certbot runs)

+    Ex: `5 0,12 * * * cd path-to/unifi-utils && bash ./update_ssl.sh && cd ~`

 ### INSTALLATION (LetsEncrypt - CloudKey)
 1. Edit the "./config" file to suit your setup